openlmi/openlmi-doc/doc/openlmi-providers/software/usage.rst

     )
     print "result: %s" % ret.rval

-The value of
+The value of ``.__ReturnValue`` of :ref:`LMI_SoftwareMethodResult
-:ref:`LMI_SoftwareMethodResult<LMI-SoftwareMethodResult>` ``.__ReturnValue`` is
+<LMI-SoftwareMethodResult>` is placed to the ``ret.rval`` attribute.
+Waiting
-placed to the ``ret.rval`` attribute.
-Waiting for job's completion is taken care of by lmishell_.
+for job's completion is taken care of by LMIShell_.
 But we lose the reference to the job itself and we can not enumerate affected elements (that contain, among other things, installed package).

 Installation from URI
 ~~~~~~~~~~~~~~~~~~~~~